magomimmo/modern-cljs/doc/tutorial-21.md

 Great.
 The three test commands (i.e. `"whitespace"`, `"simple"` and `"advanced"`) are still working.
-As you remember we defined just a placeholder unit test that fails to remember us that we still have to define unit tests for `Enfocus`.
+As you remember we defined just a failing unit test to remember us that we still have to define unit tests for `Enfocus`.

 ### Enfocus bREPLing